 Read labels very carefully.
 If you are uncertain of a product’s concentration of CBD, ask your retailer.
 If you are just starting out, it is always best to start with a lower dosage.
-If you are of a normal or lower weight, start small.
+If you are of normal or lesser weight, start small.
 If you are of a higher weight or overweight, you may need a slightly higher initial dose.
-Check with your retailer about where you should begin or go online and find a reputable dosage chart.
+Check with your retailer about where you should begin or go online and find a reputable dosage chart

 Research who you are buying from.
 Since CBD has become a legal hemp product in all 50 states (but the strains from marijuana are not legal in all 50 states), there has been an explosion of not only hemp growing operations but also CBD retailers.
 It is relatively easy to apply for and receive a license to sell hemp-derived CBD, so really anyone can sell it.